ZacharyCanlas/password-generator/README.md

 ## Running the app locally
-To run the application through docker you can run the command: npm run docker-dev-up
+To run the application through docker you can run the command:
+- npm run docker-dev-up
+- npm run dev

-To run the application without docker you can run: nvm use npm install npm run dev
+To run the application without docker you can run:
+- nvm use
+- npm install
+- npm run dev

 ## Running the cypress tests
 1. Make sure the application is running
-2. Run this command in the terminal to open the cypress GUI: npm run cy:open
+2. Run this command in the terminal to open the cypress GUI: npm run test
 3. Choose and run the passwordGenerator.spec.ts

+## Deploying new changes to Github pages
+npm run deploy